tsparticles/templates/README.md

 [![banner](https://cdn.matteobruni.it/images/particles/banner2.png)](https://particles.matteobruni.it)

-# tsParticles Website Templates Collection
+# tsParticles Websites and Templates Collection

 [tsParticles](https://github.com/matteobruni/tsparticles) is a lightweight JavaScript/TypeScript library for creating easily particles animations in your websites